 EDCA backoff procedure

-(42) Each EDCAF shall maintain a state variable CW[AC], which shall be initialized to the value of the parameter CWmin[AC].
+(42) Each EDCAF shall maintain a state variable CW[AC], which shall be initialized to the value of the parameter CWmin[AC], for that EDCAF’s AC.

-(43) For the purposes of this subclause, successful transmission and transmission failure of an MPDU(11ac) are defined as follows:
+(43) For the purposes of this subclause, transmission failure of an MPDU(11ac) is defined as follows:

 After transmitting an MPDU (even if(11ac) it is carried in an A-MPDU or as part of a VHT MU PPDU that might have TXVECTOR parameter NUM_USERS > 1)(11ac) that requires an immediate frame as a response, the STA shall wait for a timeout interval of duration of aSIFSTime + aSlotTime + aRxPHYStartDelay(#1486), starting at the PHY-TXEND.confirm primitive.
 If a PHY-RXSTART.indication primitive does not occur during the timeout interval, the STA concludes that the transmission of the MPDU has failed.

-If a PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MPDU transmission was successful.
-The recognition of a valid response frame sent by the recipient of the MPDU requiring a response, corresponding to this PHY-RXEND.indication primitive, shall be interpreted as a successful response.
+If a PHY-RXSTART.indication primitive does occur during the timeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to recognize a valid response frame sent by the recipient of the MPDU requiring a response.
+The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.(11aa)

-(11aa)The recognition of a valid (#100)Data frame sent by the recipient of a PS-Poll frame shall also be accepted as successful acknowledgment of the PS-Poll frame.

-The transmission of an MPDU(11ac) that does not require an immediate frame as a response is defined as a successful transmission, unless it is one of the nonfinal (re)transmissions of an MPDU that is delivered using the GCR unsolicited retry retransmission policy (Unsolicited retry procedure).(11aa)

 The nonfinal (re)transmission of an MPDU that is delivered using the GCR unsolicited retry retransmission policy (Unsolicited retry procedure)) is defined to be a failure.(11aa)

-The final (re)transmission of an MPDU that is delivered using the GCR unsolicited retry retransmission policy (Unsolicited retry procedure) is defined as a successful transmission.(11aa)

-The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MPDU transmission.(11aa)

-(44) The backoff procedure shall be invoked for an EDCAF when any of the following events occurs:
+(44) The backoff procedure shall be invoked by an EDCAF when any of the following events occurs:

 An MA-UNITDATA.request primitive is received that causes a frame with that AC to be queued for transmission such that one of the transmit queues associated with that AC has now become non-empty and any other transmit queues associated with that AC are empty,(#1439) the medium is busy on the primary channel(11ac) as indicated by either physical or virtual CS, and the backoff timer has a value of 0 for that AC.

-In the following, .11ac changed “successful” to “successful as defined in this subclause”.
-Comment 285 chaned “succesful” to “completed”.
-The .11ac change has been ignored.

-The transmission of the MPDU in the final PPDU transmitted(11ac) by the TXOP holder during the TXOP for that AC has completed(#285) and the TXNAV timer has expired, and the AC was a primary AC.(11ac)
+The transmission of the MPDU in the final PPDU transmitted(11ac) by the TXOP holder during the TXOP for that AC has completed(#285) and the TXNAV timer has expired, and the AC was a primary AC.(11ac) (See 9.21.2.4 (Sharing an EDCA TXOP(11ac)))

 The expected immediate response to(11ac) the initial frame of a TXOP of that AC is not received and the AC was a primary AC.(11ac)